kcudding/ecotheory.github.io/teach/density-dependent.md

 ##### Stability in Allee effects

-From previous sections we learned that carrying capacity $K$ is a stable equilibrium point in a negative density-dependent logistic growth model (no allee effects).
+From previous sections we learned that carrying capacity $K$ is a stable equilibrium point in a negative density-dependent logistic growth model (no Allee effects).
 The results will stay the same when we introduce allee effects into our population (strong or weak).

 However, when allee effects are strong, a critical size occurs where the growth function $dN/dt$ intersects the horizontal line at zero.
 This is an unstable equilibrium.
 Populations with abundance greater than this value will increase to carrying capacity; populations with abundance less than this value will decline to extinction.